 The Gryphon Lecture series is hosted every spring semester by the Center for Children's Books and features a leading scholar in the field of youth and literature, media, and culture.
 Gryphon Lectures are free and open to students and the public.
 A reception to discuss issues raised, network across departments, and meet with the speaker follows each lecture.
 Illinois educators are eligible to receive CPDU recognition for participation.

-Presented by Kafi D. Kumasi, iSchool Research Fellow and Associate Professor, School of Library and Information Science, Wayne State University
+Presented by Marianne Martens (MS '06), iSchool Research Fellow and Assistant Professor of Library and Information Science, Kent State University